atxp-dev/claude/EXAMPLES.md

 1. Search for trending topics in tech
 2. Generate an image related to the top topic
 3. Write a blog post about it
-4. Save the draft to memory
+4. Save the draft to filestore
 ```

 ### Research and Analysis